carolfree/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Where Academic Excellence Meets Emotional Well-being and Nature Exploration
+      Where Academic Excellence Meets Emotional Well-Being and Nature Exploration
     text: |
       *A Nurturing Learning Environment for Kindergarten to Grade 2*